im-coder-lg/Rasb-pi/Readme.md

 ![](https://raw.githubusercontent.com/Sylhare/RaspPI/master/resources/raspberry-pi-small.gif)

 Here is a bit of the information I like to have quickly when setting up my raspberry PI.
-However if you are look for more accurate information, I would adivse looking at [raspberry's official documentation](https://www.raspberrypi.org/documentation/).
+However if you are look for more accurate information, I would advise looking at [Raspberry Pi's official documentation](https://www.raspberrypi.org/documentation/).

 ## Getting Started